jhu-ip/cs220-f24/assign/hw0.md

 * Passing an automatic check is not itself worth points.
 (There might be a nominal, low point value like 0.01 associated with a check, but that will not count in the end.)
 The checks exist to help you and the graders find obvious errors.
 This will be true for most of the assignments; the actual grades are given manually by the graders, along with feedback comments.

 * The automatic checks cover some of the requirements set out in the assignment, but not all.
 For this assignment, you will notice that the *silver.c* program is checked, but not the other two.
 In general, *it is up to you to test your own work* and ensure your programs satisfy all stated requirements.
 Passing all the automatic checks does not necessarily mean you will earn all the points.

+### Style & Grading
+We do not have super strict style checks in this course, but you should be following best practices for readable code.
+For this first simple assignment that means good spacing, consistent indentation and bracket placements, and lines no longer than 80 characters.

+Some points in our grading scheme will be for style and submission, including correct file names and the remainder will be for functionality.
+Code that does not compile will receive a 0 grade.